WHAT DO WE EAT?

 WHAT DO COUNSELORS DO?

 Counselors are the primary persons responsible for the experience the camper has while at camp.
 As a counselor, you will be assigned one camper to bond with and care for during the camping session.
-You are responsible to ensure that the camper is on time to activities and that all personal care, grooming, and bathing needs are met.
+You are responsible to ensure that your camper is on time to activities and that all personal care, grooming, and bathing needs are met.

 WHAT DO JUNIOR COUNSELORS DO?